zbokaee/PersianSentimentAnalysis/README.md

 # PersianSentimentAnalysis
-This is a Persian Sentiment Analysis Using Deep Neural Networks
+:earth_africa: This is a Persian Sentiment Analysis Using Deep Neural Networks